-If the machinery is working properly, it will detect the presence of the test piece and automatically reject the test sample.
-In order to ensure compliance with all safety standards, testing should be done (at minimum) at the beginning and end of daily production, at every shift change and any time the production machinery has its settings changed or is down for repairs.
+If the machinery is working properly, it will detect the presence of the test piece and automatically reject it.
+For compliance with all safety standards, testing should be done (at minimum) at the beginning and end of daily production.
+Add to that every shift change and any time you change the production machinery settings or it’s down for repairs.

-In order to ensure the accuracy of testing, test cards for x-ray systems should include a variety of non-ferrous, or non-magnetic metals like aluminum and brass as well as non-magnetic 316 type stainless steel, glass, ceramic or rubber.
+Because x-ray depends on density, this affects what type of contaminant standard is achievable.
+In order to ensure the accuracy of testing, X-Ray systems test pieces systems should include a variety of contaminants.
+This could be metals like aluminum, stainless steel 316, soda-lime glass, ceramic or rubber.
 Not all metals, such as copper or other contaminant possibilities, like stone, are available.
-That’s because they are not easily obtained in certifiable standards.
+That’s because they are not available in certifiable standards.
 Stone, for instance, can have a broad range of densities depending on its source and type.
-But by employing a wide variety of test materials, you can get a more accurate reading of your x-ray system and know that it is operating properly to keep your products contaminant free.
+But by employing a wide variety of test materials, you can get a more accurate reading of your x-ray system capabilities.
+You will know, then, that it is operating properly to keep your products contaminant free.